-Orchestration for screen has included ITV’s ‘Vanity Fair’, Black Mirror’s Emmy winning ‘USS Callister’, Warner Brother’s ‘Oceans 8’, Sony & Marvel’s ‘Spiderman: Into The Spiderverse’ and the Emmy nominated score for ITV’s ‘Victoria’.
-Other highlights include Ridley Scott’s ‘All The Money In The World’, the Ivor Novello winning score to BBC’s ‘War and Peace’ and the Golden Globe nominated score for Universal Picture’s ‘Steve Jobs’.
+As an orchestrator Nathan has contributed to many high-profile films and prime time TV dramas, collaborating with Oscar, BAFTA and Ivor Novello Award-winning composers.
+Projects include ITV’s ‘Vanity Fair’, Black Mirror’s Emmy winning ‘USS Callister’, Warner Brother’s ‘Oceans 8’, Sony & Marvel’s ‘Spiderman: Into The Spiderverse’ and ITV’s ‘Victoria’.
+Other highlights are Ridley Scott’s ‘All The Money In The World’, the Ivor Novello winning score to BBC’s ‘War and Peace’ and the Golden Globe nominated score for Universal Picture’s ‘Steve Jobs’.

 Nathan holds dual UK and US citizenship and currently works from his studio in Marylebone, London.